How to Bypass Cloudflare With Selenium

 SeleniumBase bypassed the anti-bot challenge!

 However, it's essential to note that SeleniumBase has its limitations.
 While it may record a higher success rate than the main Undetected ChromeDriver library, it also doesn't guarantee success at scale.
+The fact that it only solves Cloudflare CAPTCHA in GUI mode means it uses more memory.
+This makes it unsuitable for large-scale scraping.

 You can also improve stealth by setting up a proxy with SeleniumBase, but it can still get detected, particularly in headless mode.
 Additionally, since the library is open-source, Cloudflare's developers can study its mechanisms and adapt their defenses to block it.